ArthurLee-cube/Extended-Research-Program/README.md

 Files: `spatial/GB_LSOA_DZ_2022.shp`, `.shx`, `.dbf`, `.prj` and `.cpg`

 Keep the shapefile and its companion files together.
 They form one combined plotting layer for England and Wales LSOAs and Scottish Data Zones.
 Do not rename or separate individual components.
-The layer is used only for mapping; TDABM distance is calculated from Census features, not polygon geometry.
+The layer is used only for mapping; TDABM distance is calculated from Census features.
+The main boundary file was combined from two sub file for easier graph construction.

-## 7. Analytical levels and outcomes
+## 5. Analytical levels and outcomes

 The two datasets answer different questions.